artfauq/generator-exprest-api/generators/app/templates/CONTRIBUTING.md

     };
     ```

-- Create the endpoint and routes:
+- Create the route and endpoints:

   - Create a new file called `articles.js` in the `routes/` folder
   - In this new file, initialize a router object, import the controller and the new routes with its associated request handlers: